LotCoM/LotCoM-client/SECURITY.md

 ## Reporting a Vulnerability

-If you believe there is a security risk in LotCoM Printer, please email the developer(s).
+If you believe there is a security risk in LotCom Printer, please email the developer(s).

 masonritchason@gmail.com | ritchasonm@yna.us